Ariachenyinan/Ariachenyinan.github.io/designs.md

   <br>

 <p style="text-align: justify;">
-  A multifuntional building with structure system inspired by trees, surrounded by compact spaces.
+  A multifunctional building with a structured system inspired by trees, surrounded by compact spaces.
 </p>
 <br>